 \begin{definition} We call an algebra \emph{basic} if all its finite-dimensional irreducible representations are one-dimensional. \end{definition}

-\begin{example} Finite dimensional algebras are basic if they are basic in the usual sense i.e. $A/\mathrm{Rad}(A)\cong \acf^n$.
+\begin{example} Finite dimensional algebras are basic iff they are basic in the usual sense i.e. $A/\mathrm{Rad}(A)\cong \acf^n$.
 Commutative algebras are examples of basic algebras.
 Universal enveloping algebras of solvable Lie algebras are basic. \end{example}

-\begin{definition} We call a right coideal subalgebra of the Hopf algebra $U_q(\g)$ a \emph{Borel subalgebra} if it is basic and it is maximal (with respect to inclusion) among all basic right coideal subalgebras. \end{definition} The idea of this notion is to generalizes the characterization of a Borel subalgebra as the maximal solvable Lie subalgebra.
-A big simplification is the following additional technical assumption: \begin{definition} We call a right coideal subalgebra $C$ of $U_q(\g)$ \emph{triangular}, if
+\begin{definition} We call a right coideal subalgebra of the Hopf algebra $U=U_q(\g)$ a \emph{Borel subalgebra} if it is basic and it is maximal (with respect to inclusion) among all basic right coideal subalgebras. \end{definition}